NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/docs/mcp_server.md

 ##### DataOps Toolkit Config File

-A config file must be created before the MCP server can be used to perform data management operations.
+A DataOps Toolkit config file must be created before the MCP server can be used to perform data management operations.
 For more details, [click here](https://github.com/NetApp/netapp-dataops-toolkit/tree/main/netapp_dataops_traditional#getting-started).

 If you do not have a config file, you can run the following command to create one.